QubitPi/jersey-webservice-template/docs/docs/development.md

 ### Download Jetty

-For JDK **17**, which is Astraios' Java version, it's been tested that Jetty _11.0.15_ worked.
+For JDK **17**, which is the version JWT runs on, it's been tested that Jetty _11.0.15_ worked.
 Hence, we will use ["11.0.15" release](https://repo1.maven.org/maven2/org/eclipse/jetty/jetty-home/11.0.15/jetty-home-11.0.15.tar.gz) as an example: